Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 In the public cloud, physical cores aren’t directly visible to customers, so Oracle uses vCPUs as the basis for licensing.
 The core licensing rules in authorized public clouds (AWS, Azure, GCP) are:

 - Oracle Standard Edition (SE, SE1, SE2): These editions are licensed per “socket” (processor socket) up to a certain instance size.
 Oracle’s policy treats a cloud instance with up to 4 vCPUs as equivalent to 1 socket (requiring one SE license).
 If the instance has more than four vCPUs, every increment of 4 vCPUs counts as another socket.
-For example, an Azure VM with six vCPUs would count as two sockets (rounded up from 1.5), thus needing 2 Standard Edition licenses.
-Oracle also imposes an upper limit – Standard Edition 2 (SE2) can be licensed on instances up to 8 vCPUs (authorized clouds), and Oracle Standard Edition (earlier versions) up to 16 vCPUs.
+For example, an Azure VM with six vCPUs would be counted as two sockets (rounded up from 1.5), thus requiring 2 Standard Edition licenses.
+Oracle also imposes an upper limit: Standard Edition 2 (SE2) can be licensed on instances with up to 8 vCPUs (authorized clouds), and Oracle Standard Edition (earlier versions) can be licensed on instances with up to 16 vCPUs.
 Exceeding those vCPU counts would require upgrading to Enterprise Edition.

 - Named User Plus (NUP) licensing: If you choose to license by Named User Plus (a per-user metric) instead of by Processor, the same vCPU mapping rules apply to determine the number of processors for minimum user counts.
 Oracle’s standard user minimums must be met (for instance, Enterprise Edition databases typically require at least 25 Named User Plus licenses per processor, and SE2 requires 10 Named Users per 8 vCPUs in the cloud).
 Named User licensing can sometimes reduce costs for non-production or low-user-count environments.
 However, it is only viable if you strictly control user access and meet these minimum quantities.